 THE CASH RAILWAY WEBSITE

 The pneumatic tube was introduced into department stores in the 1880 by John Wanamaker, the Philadelphia retail magnate (Golden book of the Wanamaker stores, 1911, p.68).
 He had previously installed such a system in the US Post Office while he was postmaster general.
 The Manufacturer and Builder (Jan.
 1881) states that there were two tubes to each counter - one for each direction.
 Each carrier was of the exact diameter of a silver dollar and could hold 30 such coins (so the tubes must have been quite narrow compared with later systems).
 "By means of steam engine and exhaust pump in the cellar, with proper attachments leading therefrom, the air is being constantly exhausted at the cashier's end of the tube and the counter end of the tube of each pair."
-The system ws also claimed to improve the ventilation of the building.
+The system was also claimed to improve the ventilation of the building.

 An article in the Dundee Advertiser, 2 November 1880, described the use of a pneumatic tube system in large American "drapery and similar stores" though without mentioning names.
 "A steam-engine in the cellar keeps up a constant pressure of air by exhausting the tubes...
 The plan is said to be economical, but at any rate it avoids the noise and bustle of the old system of 'cashiers' or 'cash here!'"
 A similar article appeared in the Belfast Evening News three days later which commented "It will be odd if a good many of the busiest of London retail houses do not adopt it."

 Pneumatic tubes had already been used for other purposes for many years.
 John Griffiths credits the invention of pneumatic message systems to William Murdoch, 1754-1839.